News

 TRAILS Summer Fellows Develop Technology to Enhance Reliability in AI Responses for Blind Users

-The five undergraduates spent 10 weeks this summer at UMD working with the blind and low-vision community to develop a mobile app that adds verification layers to AI responses to make them more reliable and trustworthy.
+The five undergraduates spent 10 weeks at UMD working with the blind and low-vision community to develop a mobile app that adds verification layers to AI responses to make them more reliable and trustworthy.

 With AI Common on Campus, Some Educators Are Leaning In